Home Initiative

 Top of Page

-The Renewable Heat Initiative (RHI) is aimed at a range of technologies and systems, small and large, from individual owners and landlords in both private and social housing to community groups and businesses of all sizes.
+The Renewable Heat Initiative (RHI) is aimed at a range of technologies and systems, small and large, and is for individual owners and landlords in both private and social housing as well as community groups and businesses of all sizes.
 The short-term target is for 15% of all UK energy consumption (almost half of which is for heating) to be from renewable sources by 2020.
 The RHI will try to help with that by making renewable heating a reasonable investment.
 Other goals include lowering the prices for renewable systems by expanding their markets, and increasing the UK’s energy security by reducing dependence on imported fossil fuels.
-Here we will cover the private domestic proposals of the RHI.
+Here we will cover the small-scale, domestic proposals of the RHI.

 The RHI for large-scale systems started up in November 2011.
-However, take-up is reported to be lower than predicted.
-For domestic users, start-up was first delayed to October 2012, delayed again to summer 2013, and more recently until spring 2014.
-However, domestic systems installed from 15 July 2009 will still be eligible.
+However, take-up has been lower than predicted.
+For domestic users, start-up was first delayed to October 2012, delayed again to summer 2013, and finally started in April 2014.
+However, due to the delays, ‘legacy’ systems installed from 15 July 2009 onwards were eligible for the RHI payments.

 Installing ground-source heat pump